 Steve Austin The Six Million Dollar Man

-After several successful TV movies, the series officially began in 1974 and lasted until 1978 with a total of 99 episodes filmed.
-This series has finally been released onto DVD, after years of delay.
+- The series officially began on ABC in January of 1974 and lasted until 1978 with a total of 99 episodes.

 The Amazing Spider-Man

-Nicholas Hammond brought our web slinging superhero to life in 1977 on CBS.
-The Amazing Spider-Man started out as a TV movie and then in 1978 when five episodes were shown as a summer replacement series.
-It always did well in the ratings, but CBS never really took it too seriously as a series and it came to an end in the fall of 1979 after having only 13 episodes to it’s credit.
+- Began as a TV movie in 1977 and then in 1978, five episodes were shown as a summer replacement series.
+It performed well in the ratings but CBS didn't take it too seriously and only showed episodes sporadically.
+The series was officially canceled in 1979 after just 13 episodes filmed